 - In-bound travel: refers to transportation from awardees‡ home graduate institution to the host DOE laboratory/facility at the beginning of the award term.

 - Out-bound travel: refers to transportation from the host DOE Laboratory/Facility back to awardees‡ home graduate institution at the end of the award term.

 - Nationality: US applicants

-- Eligible Countries: US applicants are eligible to apply for this scholarship programme.
+- Eligible Countries: US applicants are eligible to apply for this application programme.

 - Entrance Requirements: Graduate students currently pursuing Ph.D. degrees in areas of physics, chemistry, material sciences, biology (non-medical), mathematics, engineering, computer or computational sciences, or specific areas of environmental sciences that are aligned with the mission of the Office of Science are eligible to apply for the supplemental research awards provided by the SCGSR program.
 Eligible graduate students must apply online.Applicants must meet the following eligibility requirements:

 - Minimum Age and U.S. Citizenship or Permanent Residency